udobi101/ProsperLoan-Dataset/README.md

 # (Dataset Exploration Title)

-## by (your name here)
+## by (Chinonso Onu)

 ## Dataset

 the dataset contains 113,937 rows and 81 columns that shows infomations like ProsperScore, BorrowerAPR , borrower rate , current loan status, borrower income, borrower employment status, borrower credit history, Occupation and other financial information.

 ## Summary of Findings